 13. Bo Ludberg – Sweden

 Once you come across it, you know that it is one of the world’s most functional and reliable designs in the world.
 It’s the Scandinavian design.
-The soft-toned color palette, lightly decorative lines, and the heavy use of natural elements is what makes it one of its own kind.
+The soft-toned color palette, lightly decorative lines, and the heavy use of natural elements in logos is what makes it one of its own kind.

 Bo Lundberg pinpointed the crucial elements in his version of a Scandinavian Christmas and added in the simplicity, fine forms, minimalism, and smooth colors to fill the characters with a touch of gentleness.